 Vegetarian food in Costa Rica is much more readily available than people think.
-Although much of the Costa Rican diet consists of meat as farming is a huge industry, vegetarian dishes are not hard to find.
+Although much of the Costa Rican diet has meat as farming is a huge industry, vegetarian dishes are not hard to find.
 You can find delicious vegan and vegetarian Costa Rican food wherever you go.

 Eating Out as a Vegetarian in Costa Rica